CallumWalterWhite/knowledge-sharing-platform/README.md

 * Integrated commenting and feedback functionality to encourage collaboration and sharing

 ## Technologies
-* .NET framework for web application development
+* Blazor web app for web application development
+* .NET framework for server-side programming
 * Neo4j graph database for efficient and scalable data management
 * HTML, CSS, and JavaScript for front-end development
 * Bootstrap for responsive web design